amitashukla/You-Dont-Know-JS/async & performance/ch1.md

 ## Parallel Threading

 It's very common to conflate the terms "async" and "parallel," but they are actually quite different.
-Remember, async is about the gap between *now* and *later*.
-But parallel is about things being able to occur simultaneously.
+Remember, **async is about the gap between *now* and *later*.
+But parallel is about things being able to occur simultaneously**.

 The most common tools for parallel computing are processes and threads.
 Processes and threads execute independently and may execute simultaneously: on separate processors, or even separate computers, but multiple threads can share the memory of a single process.